North Carolina Teen & Adolescent Mental Health Treatment

 Our clinical team integrates Dialectical Behavior Therapy to strengthen emotional regulation and distress tolerance skills.
 Attachment-based therapy addresses relationship patterns and the development of secure connections.
 Psychiatric Nurse Practitioners and Physician Assistants evaluate every teen weekly regardless of medication status.

 One in six U.S. youth aged 6-17 experiences a mental health disorder each year.
 North Carolina reports 128,000 adolescents aged 12-17 have depression, yet 53.2% of these teens did not receive any mental health care in the last year.
 Seven in ten youth in the juvenile justice system have a mental health condition.
-These statistics demonstrate the critical treatment gap facing North Carolina adolescents requiring professional mental health intervention
+These statistics demonstrate the critical treatment gap facing North Carolina adolescents requiring professional mental health intervention.

 The benefits of choosing Bright Path for North Carolina teen mental health treatment are listed below: